Pre-exposure prophylaxis for HIV prevention: Impact on the culture of men who have sex with men

-PrEP is used predominantly by men who have sex with men, often as an alternative to condoms.
+PrEP is used predominantly by men who have sex with men, often as an alternative to condoms to allow otherwise unprotected "bareback" sex.
 For the first time since the outbreak of the AIDS crisis, PrEP makes somewhat HIV-protected sex without condoms possible, and since its availability, sex without condoms has increased.
-PrEP does not prevent the transmission of sexually transmitted infections other than HIV, and is not 100% effective.
+PrEP does not prevent the transmission of sexually transmitted infections other than HIV and is not 100% effective.

 Barriers to use

-PrEP is underused.
-A systematic review of 76 peer-reviewed articles and 28 conference abstracts of values and preferences among global populations who might benefit from PrEP found that awareness of PrEP is low, but individuals were receptive to use when presented with information.
+Recent systematic reviews have investigated barriers to PrEP.
+On a structural level, findings indicate cost of PrEP, having multiple healthcare providers, and the frequency of follow-ups play a role.
+Other barriers include stigma and stereotyping from family, friends and providers.
+A systematic review found that awareness of PrEP is low, but individuals were receptive to use when presented with information.
 Common barriers to PrEP use include lack of communication between an individual and their doctor, stigmatization, concerns about safety, side effects, and cost and effectiveness.
+A possible explanation for low PrEP recommendations from physicians is the "Purview Paradox."
+This refers to HIV specialists believing primary care providers should be responsible for recommending and prescribing PrEP to patients.
+However, primary care providers believe this is out of their scope of practice and PrEP use should be managed by HIV specialists.

+Within the MSM community, the greatest barrier to PrEP use has been the stigma surrounding HIV and gay men.
+Gay men on PrEP have experienced "slut-shaming".
+Numerous other barriers were identified, including lack of quality LGBTQ care, cost, and adherence to medication use.

 Transgender women are disproportionally affected by HIV/AIDS, and PrEP is often underused.
-Barriers for PrEP use and access for transgender women include concerns about side effects, cost, hormone therapy, adherence, PrEP-related stigma and interaction with healthcare workers.
+Similar to the MSM community, stigma surrounding HIV poses a barrier for PrEP use, along with low awareness, requiring social support and tailored communication for transgender people regarding PrEP usage.
+Additional barriers transgender women face include concerns about side effects, hormone therapy, adherence, and interaction with healthcare workers.

-Studies evaluating PrEP efficacy to reduce risk of HIV infection found a linear relationship between adherence and effectiveness of medication.
-This means that the more closely people follow recommended dosing of PrEP, the more effective the medication is at preventing infection.
+Challenges encountered by people engaging in injection drug use include limited access to healthcare providers, expense of medication, and follow-up for HIV testing.

+Cisgender women believe they are at low risk for HIV transmission even though they meet eligibility requirements for PrEP.
+Low marketing for women, potential stigma from support system and lack of knowledge about PrEP posed as a barrier.

-Research
+Research studies

-Most PrEP studies use the drug tenofovir or a tenofovir/emtricitabine combination (Truvada) that is delivered by mouth.
 Initial studies of PrEP strategies in non-human primates showed a reduced risk of infection among animals that receive ARVs prior to exposure to a simian form of HIV.
 A 2007 study at UT-Southwestern (Dallas) and the University of Minnesota showed PrEP to be effective in "humanized" laboratory mice.
 In 2008, the iPrEx study demonstrated 42% reduction of HIV infection among men who have sex with men, and subsequent analysis of the data has suggested that 99% protection is achievable if the drugs are taken every day.
-Below is a table summarizing some of the major research studies that demonstrated PrEP with Truvada to be effective across different populations.